skip to main content

 Unlike DSL and cable internet, satellite internet doesn’t have standardized technology for modems.
 That means you won’t be able to find a third-party modem—you have to use what Viasat provides.

-You have to lease your equipment from Viasat for $12.99 per month or buy it outright for $299.99.
+You have to lease your equipment from Viasat for $15 per month or buy it outright for $250.
 Heads up—Viasat’s combo modem/Wi-Fi router will provide wireless coverage, or you can use your own wireless router.

 These equipment rental prices are pretty typical for internet providers, but we’re extra bummed to see them from Viasat.
 Since there’s no option to buy this equipment elsewhere, we’d rather see it included in the Viasat internet cost from the get-go.

-Viasat Voice
+Viasat Voice and TV bundles

 Viasat Voice isn’t a traditional landline or cell plan.
 It’s a VoIP, or Voice over Internet Protocol.
 This means that it relies on your satellite internet connection instead of phone lines and cell towers.
 It might be a good option if you would otherwise have a spotty cell connection in your area.
-It also offers unlimited local and long distance calling in the United States and Canada, none of which will count against your monthly data caps.
+It also offers unlimited local and long-distance calling in the United States and Canada, none of which will count against your monthly data caps.

-Viasat FAQ
+Viasat internet review FAQ

 Why is Viasat internet so slow?

 If you’re experiencing slow speeds with Viasat, it could be because you’ve reached your data cap.
-After you reach that threshold–100 GB on its cheapest plan—Viasat will throttle your connection, causing slow internet.
+After you reach that threshold–60 GB on its cheapest plan—Viasat will throttle your connection, causing slow internet.
 When this happens, Viasat recommends either waiting for your allowance to reset the next month or purchasing additional data directly.

 But many Viasat users still experience slowness in the form of latency—the round-trip time it takes for information to go from you to the internet and back to your computer.